uxify/mernql/README.md

-# mernql
+# Mernql
-GraphQl server using MERN stack
+Headless CMS using MERN stack and GraphQl